qmk/qmk_firmware/docs/isp_flashing_guide.md

 ## Hardware Needed

-You'll need one of the following to actually perform the ISP Flashing (followed by the protocol they use):
+You'll need one of the following to actually perform the ISP flashing (followed by the protocol they use):

 * [SparkFun PocketAVR](https://www.sparkfun.com/products/9825) - (USB Tiny)
 * [USBtinyISP AVR Programmer Kit](https://www.adafruit.com/product/46) - (USB Tiny)